Green Funerals: Protect the Planet and Your Pocketbook

 Avoid in-ground vaults.
 Vaults are large containers, usually made from reinforced concrete, that are placed in the ground before a burial.
 They're not required by law, but many cemeteries demand them because they make it easier to maintain the landscape.
 The result is that, every year, more than 1.5 million tons of reinforced concrete are buried along with caskets and bodies.

 You can look for a cemetery that doesn't require vaults.
 In a few states, you can even refuse a vault on religious grounds.
-You may be required to pay an extra fee for grave maintenance, but you will avoid the cost of the vault itself ($500 to $10,000 in most places).
+You may be required to pay an extra fee for grave maintenance, but you will avoid the cost of the vault itself (more than $1,000 in most places).

 If you must use a vault, you might consider one of the following: Use a concrete grave box with open bottom or turn a concrete grave liner upside down and find something else to do with the lid.
 These options offer two advantages.
 First, they use slightly less concrete.
 Second, they allow the body to be in contact with the earth, which makes for a much quicker and cleaner decomposition process.

 Cremation conservation.
-Cremation uses the fewest resources and it's less expensive than burial, but it's not entirely clean.
+Cremation uses fewer resources than burial, and it's also less expensive, but it's not entirely clean.
 It burns fossil fuels and carries the risk of mercury pollution from incinerated amalgam fillings.
 Newer cremation facilities are more efficient, using about half the fuel.
 If you have amalgam fillings in your teeth, you can ask that they be removed before cremation.

 Consider a home funeral.
 An increasing number of people are choosing to care for their dead at home, reducing the funeral industry's involvement or avoiding it altogether.
 Though home funerals are more work, many find them to be a satisfying and helpful part of the grieving process.